GerryFerdinandus/bittorrent-tracker-editor/README.md

   * Preset add/remove tracker via add\_trackers.txt and remove\_trackers.txt files when present in the same folder as the executable file.
   * Optional start as console program.
 (See readme.txt inside download)
   * Show torrent files content.
-  * Download stable trackers from newTrackon.
+  * Download stable trackers from newTrackon or ngosang.

 ---